 What should I do if my neighbours' dog barks excessively?

 In the first instance you should approach your neighbour to discuss the situation.
-Your neighbour may not even be aware that there is a problem.
-If this doesn't resolve the problem you can contact the Environmental Protection team to discuss the issue.
+Your neighbour may not even be aware that their dog is barking or you can hear it.
+If this doesn't resolve the problem you can contact the Environmental Protection team to discuss the issue by telephoning 01768 817817.

 Does my dog need identification?

-Yes.
-Your dog must wear a collar with a tag (showing the owner's address and telephone number) by law.
+Yes, your dog must wear a collar with an identification tag by law.
+It must show the owner's address and telephone number.
+If your dog wears a collar and ID tag, a member of public who has found your dog can contact you directly and quickly.
 This is unless your dog is 'working' on a farm, for example.
-New legislation required all dogs to be microchipped by 6 April 2016 in England, including working dogs.
+From 6 April 2016 in England all dogs, including working dogs, must be microchipped.

 Who do I call if I have lost my dog?